-If the reporting party desires to proceed with a formal complaint, the Title IX coordinator or designee will initiate the applicable procedures.
-If the reporting party decides not to submit a formal complaint, the Title IX coordinator may sign a formal complaint when the Title IX coordinator deems an investigation is necessary to address the prohibited conduct, including in order to provide a safe and nondiscriminatory environment for all members of Eastern's community.
-In deciding whether to sign a complaint, if the complainant elects not to do so, the Title IX coordinator may, but is not required to, consider factors such as whether the conduct alleged included threats, violence, serial predation, or weapons.
-A complainant is not required to submit a formal complaint in order to receive supportive measures.
+If the Complainant desires to proceed with a formal complaint, the Title IX Coordinator or designee will initiate the applicable procedures.
+If the Complainant decides not to submit a formal complaint, the Title IX Coordinator may sign a formal complaint when the Title IX Coordinator deems an investigation is necessary to address the prohibited conduct, including in order to provide a safe and nondiscriminatory environment for all members of Eastern University's community.
+In deciding whether to sign a complaint, if the Complainant elects not to do so, the Title IX Coordinator may, but is not required to, consider factors such as whether the conduct alleged included threats, violence, serial predation, or weapons.
+A Complainant is not required to submit a formal complaint in order to receive supportive measures.

-Reports to Authorized and Responsible Employees

-There may be instances when a student or employee discloses alleged prohibited conduct to an employee of Eastern University.
-Whether that disclosure constitutes actual notice to the University, triggering its response obligations under this Policy, depends on the role of the employee to whom the disclosure is made, as follows:

-Authorized Employees.
-A disclosure or report of prohibited conduct made to an authorized employee (regardless of whether the disclosure is made by the complainant or a third party) constitutes a report to the University (i.e., actual knowledge), triggering a response under this Policy.
-All authorized employees are required to promptly report disclosures of prohibited conduct to the Title IX coordinator, including all information that has been disclosed to the authorized employee, such as the names of those involved, the location of the incident, the alleged prohibited conduct, etc. The following individuals are authorized employees:
+- C) Reports to Authorized and Responsible Employees There may be instances when a student or employee discloses alleged prohibited conduct to an employee of Eastern University.
+Whether that disclosure constitutes actual notice to the University, triggering its response obligations under this Policy, depends on the role of the employee to whom the disclosure is made, as follows: - D) Authorized Employees A disclosure or report of prohibited conduct made to an authorized employee (regardless of whether the disclosure is made by the Complainant or a third party) constitutes a report to the University (i.e., actual knowledge), triggering a response under this Policy.
+All authorized employees are required to promptly report disclosures of prohibited conduct to the Title IX Coordinator, including all information that has been disclosed to the authorized employee, such as the names of those involved, the location of the incident, the alleged prohibited conduct, etc. The following individuals are authorized employees:

-- Title IX coordinator
+- Title IX Coordinator

 - Director for Public Safety

 - President

 - Chief Human Resource Officer

-- Associate Vice President for Student affairs
+- Vice President for Student Development

-Responsible Employees.
-With the exception of those employees who have recognized confidentiality, all faculty and staff members of the University are designated as responsible employees.
+- E) Responsible Employees With the exception of those employees who have recognized confidentiality, all faculty and staff members of the University are designated as responsible employees.
 Student-employees who serve as resident advisors, student academic mentors, and student chaplains members are also designated as responsible employees because of the unique functions of their student employment role.
-All responsible employees are required to share with the Title IX coordinator a report of prohibited conduct about which they become aware.
+All responsible employees are required to share with the Title IX Coordinator a report of prohibited conduct about which they become aware.
 These employees must promptly share all details of the reports they receive.

-All students and employees, even if not authorized or responsible employees, are encouraged to report instances of possible prohibited conduct to the Title IX coordinator.
+All students and employees, even if not authorized or responsible employees, are encouraged to report instances of possible prohibited conduct to the Title IX Coordinator.

-The University will generally not investigate information and statements provided in classroom writing assignments or discussions, research projects, or community public awareness events related to issues of sexual misconduct, unless the reporting party clearly indicates that they wish a report to be made.
-During such situations and if appropriate, the Title IX coordinator or designee will provide the person making the statement with campus and community resources.
+The University will generally not investigate information and statements provided in classroom writing assignments or discussions, research projects, or community public awareness events related to issues of sexual misconduct, unless the Complainant clearly indicates that they wish a report to be made.
+During such situations and if appropriate, the Title IX Coordinator or designee will provide the person making the statement with campus and community resources.